microsoft/finops-toolkit/docs/_docs/bestpractices/databases/databases.md

 ### Query: Cosmos DB backup mode details

-This Azure Resource Graph (ARG) query analyzes Cosmos DB accounts within your Azure environment to ensure they are using an optimal backup mode.

-#### Description

-This query identifies Cosmos DB accounts that use the 'Periodic' backup policy and do not have multiple write locations enabled.
-It highlights accounts with a high number of backup copies, indicating a potential for cost optimization and resource management.
+This Azure Resource Graph (ARG) query analyzes Cosmos DB accounts that use the 'Periodic' backup policy and do not have multiple write locations enabled.

 #### Category

 Optimization

-#### Benefits

-- **Cost optimization:** Identifies opportunities to optimize the cost of Cosmos DB by adjusting the backup retention and interval settings, ensuring cost-effective backup strategies.
-- **Resource management:** Ensures that Cosmos DB accounts have an optimal backup configuration, balancing backup frequency and retention to meet data protection requirements without unnecessary cost.

 #### Query